takacsmark/docker-php-composer/README.md

 ## Overview

 This repository contains a Docker image with PHP and the Composer package manager.

-**The image is meant to be used as the parent image for your Dockerfile in your PHP Composer project.** Use it with the `FROM` instruction in your Dockerfile and build your image on top of it.
+**This image is meant to be used as the parent image for your Dockerfile in your PHP Composer project.** Use it with the `FROM` instruction in your Dockerfile and build your image on top of it.

 This image uses the latest version of Composer, you can find details about Composer installation in `composer-install.sh`.Composer installation is based on the this description: [https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md](https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md).